sa-tre/satre-specification/docs/source/standard.md

 ### 1.3 Quality management

-The ability of the organisation to measure and control quality of processes, documentation and outputs.
+The ability of the TRE organisation to measure and control quality of processes, documentation and outputs.

 | Statement | Guidance |
 | --------- | -------- |